Description

 Storage and Handling Instructions

-Store GW-501516 capsules at controlled room temperature between 20°C and 25°C (68°F to 77°F) in the original sealed container.
-Protect from direct sunlight, excessive heat, and moisture.
+Store GW-501516 capsules at controlled room heat between 20°C and 25°C (68°F to 77°F) in the original sealed container.
+Protect from direct sunlight, too much heat, and moisture.
 Capsules should remain sealed until use.
-Under proper storage conditions, GW-501516 capsules maintain full potency for at least 24 months from the date of manufacture.
+Under proper storage conditions, GW-501516 capsules keep full potency for at least 24 months from the date of manufacture.

 Why Choose PrymaLab GW-501516 Cardarine Capsules

-Every batch of PrymaLab GW-501516 undergoes rigorous third-party testing by independent, accredited laboratories using HPLC for purity determination and mass spectrometry for structural identity confirmation.
-Each shipment includes a batch-specific Certificate of Analysis documenting ≥99% purity, heavy metal screening, residual solvent analysis, and microbial testing results.
+Every batch of PrymaLab GW-501516 undergoes rigorous third-party testing by independent, accredited laboratories using HPLC for purity finding and mass spectrometry for structural identity confirmation.
+Each shipment includes a batch-specific Certificate of Test documenting ≥99% purity, heavy metal screening, residual solvent test, and microbial testing results.

 PrymaLab delivers precise 10 mg dosing through pharmaceutical-grade encapsulation, ensuring the reproducibility essential for controlled research.
 GMP-compliant manufacturing, full lot traceability, and free priority shipping on domestic orders provide researchers with a reliable, high-quality supply chain.